 The problem with negative electricity prices

 In 2023, the highest number of negative hourly contracts on the power exchange to date were recorded at 301 (CHP, 2024).
 As a result of the solar package and the increased expansion of renewable energies, the number is likely to continue to rise.
 Experts such as Christoph Bauer, Professor of Energy Economics at TU Darmstadt, expect a drastic increase (FRIDAY, 2024).
-As a result, costs for operators continue to rise.
+As a result, costs for operators continue to rise, making them appear to be the losers of negative electricity prices.
 Various approaches are therefore suggested in expert circles:

 - Control the supply of smaller PV systems and better adjust them to power consumption via smart meters